flyteorg/flyte/docs/deployment/configuration/performance.rst

 Multi-Cluster mode
 ===================
-Flyte supports adding multiple K8s dataplane clusters by default.
+If the K8s cluster itself becomes a performance bottleneck, Flyte supports adding multiple K8s dataplane clusters by default.
 Each dataplane cluster has one or more FlytePropellers running in them, and flyteadmin manages the routing and assigning of workloads to these clusters.

 Improving etcd Performance